-As regards sales to retail chains, the Company sells its products to the largest chains in Poland.
-Credit exposures in this customer group are rather evenly distributed, except for 2 key retail chains which jointly account for approximately 73% of sales made through this particular channel.
+As regards sales to retail chains, the Group sells its products to the largest chains in Poland.
+Credit exposures in this customer group are rather evenly distributed, except for 2 key retail chains in Poland which jointly account for approximately 70% of sales made through this particular channel.
 Credit risk exposure to retail chains is considered by the Company as low as most of them are reliable and financially transparent customers with an established market position and a sound payment history.
 One exception was the company Nomi S.A. which, in previous years, was one of the most important network customers.
 In March 2015, the liquidation bankruptcy of this company was announced and, therefore, the entire amount receivable was covered by a write-down.

-In the area of wholesale distribution, the Company has established cooperation with authorised distributors, a few dozen wholesalers across the country and stores.
-In 2015 and 2014, the concentration of receivables in the wholesale channel was at a similar level.
-In 2015, 75% of sales was executed by 16 customers while in 2014, 17 customers were responsible for 75% of sales.
-The Company pursues a policy of reducing credit exposures to wholesale customers with the use of a credit limit mechanism.
+In the area of wholesale distribution, the Group has established cooperation with a few dozen authorised distributors, a few dozen wholesalers across the country and authorised retail stores, as well as with wholesalers in Romania and China.
+In 2015, 75% of sales in this group was executed to approx. 56 customers (60 customers in 2014).
+The Group pursues a policy of reducing credit exposures to wholesale customers with the use of a credit limit mechanism.
 The limits are set for each customer based on a detailed assessment of its financial performance, market position, payment discipline and the overall situation in the sector.
 The utilisation of credit limits is monitored on a regular basis.
 A transaction exceeding the credit limit may only be executed upon authorisation by authorised persons in accordance with an internal credit policy.

-The Company mitigates its credit risk by having trade receivables insured in Euler Hermes.
-As at 31 December 2015, 83% of the trade receivables were insured (80% as at 31 December 2014).
+The Group mitigates its credit risk by having trade receivables insured in a renowned insurance company.
+The insurance covers receivables from the customers of the parent company.
+As at 31 December 2015, 66% of the short-term trade receivables were insured (63% as at 31 December 2014).
 This applies to customers who have been granted an individual limit and customers covered by the so-called automatic limit, up to the amount specified in the insurance contract.
 Under the insurance contract, the deductible is typical for such contracts.

-The Company also mitigates credit risk through the implementation of an effective risk management system integrated with SAP, supporting the maintenance of proper payment discipline of the company's customers.
+The Group also mitigates credit risk through the implementation of an effective risk management system integrated with SAP, supporting the maintenance of proper payment discipline of the company's customers.
 It should be stressed that sales for the customers who are not in a stable and predictable financial condition is realised based on advance payments.

-The maturity structure of receivables and details on past due receivables are presented in note 11.
+The maturity structure of receivables and details on past due receivables are presented in note 13.

-The credit quality of financial assets not being either past due or impaired can be estimated by reference to external credit ratings or to historical information on the counterparty's payment delays.
-The Company's cash is held in banks with BBB-, BBB and A- ratings (EuroRating agency).
-With respect to trade receivables, the Company does not have external ratings, but monitors counterparty payment delays on an on-going basis.
-Receivables which as at 31 December 2015 were not past due and did not suffer impairment come from customers that settle their receivables to TOYA S.A. on the due date or with a slight delay.
+The credit quality of financial assets not being either past due or impaired can be estimated by reference to external credit ratings or to historical information on the counterparty's defaults.
+The Parent Company's cash is held in banks with BBB-, BBB and A- ratings (EuroRating agency), and the cash of subsidiaries - in banks with Fitch BBB+ rating (Romania) and AAA rating (China).

+With respect to trade receivables, the Group does not have external ratings, but it monitors counterparties' payment delays ongoing basis.
+Receivables which as at 31 December 2015 were not past due and did not suffer impairment come from customers that settle their receivables to the Group on the due date or with a slight delay.

 The maximum credit risk exposure is approximately equal to the book value of trade receivables, net of receivables insured and cash and cash equivalents.
-As at 31 December 2015, the maximum credit risk exposure was PLN 5,129 thousand (31 December 2014: PLN 8,505 thousand).
+As at 31 December 2015, the maximum credit risk exposure is PLN 18,397 thousand (31 December 2014: PLN 24,831 thousand).

-4.4 Liquidity risk
+5.4 Liquidity risk